Board of Directors - US

 President & Founder

 Moira Madonia devotes her energies to steering the programming, administrative and fundraising tasks that propel EdPowerment.
 As a businesswoman turned high school teacher, she believes that education is the best means to help others.
 Her BA in English and history, Certification in Secondary School Education and Masters in Global Management all come into play as she oversees EdPowerment.
-The mother of three adult children and grandmother of five, she takes great satisfaction from building the relationships, programs and systems that can advance students and locals in this Tanzanian community.
+The mother of three adult children and grandmother of five, she is dedicated to building the relationships, programs and systems that can advance students and locals in the communities EdPowerment serves.

 Kerri Gilbert